“Curiosity is the wick in the candle of learning.” –William Arthur Ward

 #8 Conquer a fear

 Plan and work step-by-step to overcome one fear you have.
 What are you afraid of?
 Is there a fear or phobia that gets in the way of how you live?
 Then take time over the summer to address that fear.
 You’ll feel a huge sense of accomplishment and empowerment when you conquer one of your fears.

-# 9 Go and see a play or attend a concert
+# 9 Go and see a play or concert.

 # 10 Set your college goals and create a vision for your life

 Imagine where you want to be and what you want to do in life.
 Then write down that vision.
 If you don’t like writing, create a vision board.
 To create a vision board cut out words, pictures and things that represent the dreams you want to achieve, and paste those things to the board.
 Then post that board somewhere you will see it every day.

 Express your vision in any form and then keep it close to you.
 Once you have a vision you can set academic, personal and professional goals.
 Your vision and goals help determine what you succeed in school and life.

 All these summer college preparation tips stimulate your mind.
 They arouse a desire to learn and do more.
 Choose what interests you and do it.
 The best academic preparation for college isn’t one habit, method or skill.
 It’s developing a mind that seeks knowledge.